Behind the Scenes: the Psy/Changeling Series

 I’ll probably write more on this later, but for now, I’ll leave you with this question: Would you choose Silence if you were part of the PsyNet?

 Fact 1: Panthers are not a species but rather leopards (among others) who have the genes for dark pigmentation.
 If you look closely at the fur of a panther, you can see the characteristic leopard rosettes below it.

 Fact 2: Leopards don’t like water but are good swimmers.
 Jaguars by contrast like the water, even to the extent of living by rivers.

 Fact 4: The VIP Folder, a.k.a. the Series Bible, refers to the folder I have full of stuff about the Psy/Changeling series.
 I need this because my world has certain rules that have to be followed, as well as a large cast of characters I need to get right.
-I didn’t realize this when I wrote Slave to Sensation, but when I began Visions of Heat, it became obvious.
+When I began Visions of Heat, it became obvious that I needed this bible.
 I kept having to flick through StS to check things.